top of page

 • 3 min read

-But not every environment deserves, or allows, a full hybrid process of Claude + Python vibecoding, modeling, UV work, texturing, lighting, and manual refinement inside Blender.
-Some spaces are too organic, too intricate, too unstable.
-Sometimes the architecture is more atmospheric than structural.
-Sometimes there is simply no time.
+However, not every environment deserves, or allows, a full hybrid process of Claude + Python vibecoding, modeling, UV work, texturing, lighting, and manual refinement inside Blender.
+Some spaces are too organic, too intricate, or too unstable.
+Sometimes, the architecture is more atmospheric than structural.
+At times, there is simply no time.

 The most effective option, in my experience, is the equirectangular panorama.
 I love it because it contains an entire world in a single image, and there is something almost magical about that.
 It is also the format I prefer because, if needed, the same panorama can later be reused inside Blender as an environment map, becoming part of a more controlled workflow.